Overview of the Profession

 • Attend prehealth events, join student organizations of interest, subscribe to campus newsletters and social media updates.

-• Follow the Pre-Health at UCLA Facebook page for updates on events, deadlines, student org information, and more.
-Subscribe to the bi-weekly Pre-Health at UCLA Newsletter by indicating “Healthcare” as an Industry Interest in your Handshake profile.
+• Subscribe to the bi-weekly Pre-Health at UCLA Newsletter by indicating “Healthcare” as an Industry Interest in your Handshake profile.

 • Develop relationships with faculty, advisors, and mentors on campus.
 This will be helpful for finding volunteer, shadow, and research opportunities and for your letters of evaluation.